Engineering-Research-Lab/Engineering-Research-Lab/README.md

   <!--![alt text](https://github.com/ladooniani/tailab/blob/master/assets/cbm-robot-device.png)-->

 # Research and technology development

- "Toy Artificial Intelligence" science, technology and engineering laboratory operates on an independent creative platform of experimental development research in the field of intelligent systems and mechanical engineering, based on original concepts of computing techniques in computational linguistics, automatic natural language processing/generation, machine/robot learning, computer vision and mechatronics by inventor Lado Oniani, such as training and conversation model, semantic analysis and controller motility operator methods.
+ "Toy Artificial Intelligence" science, technology and engineering laboratory operates on an independent creative platform of experimental development research in the field of intelligent systems and engineering, based on computing techniques in computational linguistics, automatic natural language processing/generation, machine/robot learning, computer vision and mechatronics concepts by inventor Lado Oniani, such as training and conversation model, semantic analysis and controller motility operator methods.

  Implementation startup was started in 2016 with multidisciplinary engineering approach, inspired and based on idea create information processing algorithms and operation control methods, design artificial conversational entity cognitive/associative learning/dialogue system, integrated with anthropomorphic humanoid and bio-inspired robotics architecture, and prototype custom assistive technology solution, adaptable for specialized use, such as education, cognitive therapy or entertainment with modeling and simulation conversational setup via human-machine interface, behavior observation, study, development, optimization and accumulation potentially derivative experiment.

  Conversational interaction prescribable for such tasks as assistance of topical training, autism educational/therapy exercise, as well psycho-linguistics and synthetic psychology human-robot interaction experiment, or any other specific usage with requirement of creating contextual memory content and dialog model scenario performance within building semantically personified cognition and output structure display with reflective experience, capable differentiate content based meaning and use logic to find relationship between contextual values.

- Synthetic entity able to learn and interact, providing grow and using of personal unique memory content as key to the abstract path in process of creation building blocks of contextual association system and deepening of abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able endlessly learn, understand meaning of  information and use it to build synthetic personality, become perceptive carrier to reflect and inference received informational knowledge in natural way of dynamic conversation with simplicity and softness in interaction feedback.
+ Synthetic entity able to learn and interact with grow of personal unique memory content as key in process of creation building blocks of contextual association system and deepening of abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able endlessly learn, understand meaning of information and use it to build synthetic personality, become perceptive carrier to reflect and inference received informational knowledge in natural way of dynamic conversation.

 # Support project